tc39/proposal-string-cooked/README.md

 such a template literal is _untagged,_ a `SyntaxError` would be thrown (though that would likely not be appropriate for an evaluation-time API, hence use of `TypeError` instead).

+Arguably it could instead throw for any non-String value (unidiomatic) or it could not throw for `undefined`.
+The rationale for the currently proposed behavior is that it aims to balance footgun prevention with other ergonomics concerns.